grid-us/gridus-social/README.md

 ## Roadmap
 Our aim is to find the Product Market Fit(PMF) by developing our platform swiftly and cost-effectively.
 We'll leverage open-source libraries for core functionalities including social media data integration, data visualization, and AI-driven data analysis.

+## Current States
+Started from [Vercel](https://vercel.com/)'s [Next.js OpenAI Doc Search Starter](https://vercel.com/templates/next.js/nextjs-openai-doc-search-starter) template.
+Currently making dashboard UI using [Tremor](https://www.tremor.so/).

 ## Financials
 We got a seed investment(2023.06) from South Korea government.
 The objective is to secure a Series A investment within 8 months.

-## Current States
-Started from [Vercel](https://vercel.com/)'s [Next.js OpenAI Doc Search Starter](https://vercel.com/templates/next.js/nextjs-openai-doc-search-starter) template.
-Currently making dashboard UI using [Tremor](https://www.tremor.so/).

-## Requests
+## Contribution
 Please review and apply various open-source data integration and visualization libraries.

-## Contribution
 Contributions are welcome!
 Please read our [Contribution Guide](CONTRIBUTING.md) for more information.

 ## License